amp-lang/amp_archive/README.md

 ## Overview
 > :warning: For legal reasons, I must warn you that the bold claims in this section aren't necessarily true, *yet*.
+>
+> :exclamation: Also, Amp isn't really ready for serious use yet.
+It's not well tested and there's probably some undetected bugs in the compiler.
+With that in mind, have fun! :)

 Amp focuses on: